-10 Reasons to Consider Natural Swimming Pools
+10 Reasons to Install Natural Pools

 Maybe you’ve already heard about the natural swimming pool trend: clean-water pools that blend with your landscape and resemble more of a swimming hole or lake than a traditional backyard pool.
 Much more popular in Europe than in the U.S., these pools are nonetheless catching on stateside with people who prefer organic and environmentally sustainable designs.
 Often using elements such as boulders, waterfalls, and plant borders, and relying on plants rather than chlorine to clean itself, natural swimming pools can look like a pond you chance upon on a hike or walk in the woods, but with less mud and tadpoles.

 Is a natural swimming pool for you?
 Here’s why it might be:

 Natural pools operate by nature’s processes (naturally).
 Most models work via two connected pools, where one is intended for swimming, and one smaller pool called a “regeneration zone” holds plants like waterlilies and cattails designed to cleanse and regenerate the water as well as prevent algae.
 Alternatively, these pools can utilize plant borders that do the same thing.
 Also, because this ecosystem attracts creatures such as dragonflies and other friendly visitors that eat mosquitoes and tadpoles, pests are kept at bay.
 It’s all very circle of life.

 The aquatic plants you use have roots that quite literally clean the water for you, and filter out contaminants and harmful bacteria, which eliminates the need for chlorine.
 Pumps keep the water circulating and UV filters or bio-filters remove additional undesirables, while skimmers can get rid of floating debris.
 Perhaps even better?
 You don’t have to keep tabs on chlorine levels or balance the pH.